Boris Khanukov

-Boris Khanukov, born 28 January 1939 in Kharkiv, is a Ukrainian-German chess player holding the title of International master.
+Boris Khanukov (28 January 1939 in Kharkiv – 16 May 2023) was a Ukrainian-German chess player holding the title of International master.

-In the first years 1980 he graduated in technical sciences at the Kharkiv Polytechnic Institute.
-Thereafter he studied at the Chess school of the Palace of Pioneers of Kharkiv, directed by Aleksandr Mazkjevič.
-In the years 1990 he was a chess instructor at the same school; one of his pupils was Artiom Tsepotan, who later became an International master.
+In the first years of 1980, he graduated in technical sciences at the Kharkiv Polytechnic Institute.
+Thereafter, he studied at the Chess school of the Palace of Pioneers of Kharkiv, directed by Aleksandr Mazkjevič.
+In the years 1990, he was a chess instructor at the same school; one of his pupils was Artiom Tsepotan, who later became an International master.

-In 1999 Khanukov emigrated to Germany, becoming a member of the German Chess Federation.
+In 1999, Khanukov emigrated to Germany, becoming a member of the German Chess Federation.
 He played at many Bundesliga championships with the team BSW Wuppertal.